-I feel like a crappy parent for choosing let my daughter decide where to apply and how to study (or not) for the SAT’s.
-So many parents are disgusted with me for not making my 17-year-old daughter apply to reach schools.
+I feel like a terrible parent for choosing to let my daughter decide where to apply and how to study (or not) for the SAT’s.
+Many parents are bothered that I’m not making my 17-year-old daughter apply to reach schools.
 “She should apply to the best schools possible.
 It’s about meeting the right people and making good connections and getting the best job,” friends tell me.

 My reply?
-First of all, I can’t “Make” my daughter do anything.
-I’ve never been able to do that—let alone now, when “Emily” is a teenager.
+First of all, I can’t “make” my daughter do anything.
+I’ve never been able to make my daughter do anything since she was very young, let alone now, when she is a teenager.
 She wants to work in the field of education, so I don’t think connections matter as much.
 And the state schools she applied to all have top education programs.
 None of the Ivy Leagues appealed to her—and if they did, she would have had to study her butt off to pull up her scores.

-I am not saying that Emily’s decisions were the “right” ones or that they made the outcome easy.
+I am not saying that my daughter’s decisions were the “right” ones or that they made the outcome easy.
 For example, all of her friends and my friends’ kids have gotten into top schools and their first choices and early decision schools and Emily is still waiting to hear.
 But my daughter owns her outcome.

 Oh well, maybe I’ll remember that I wrote this blog and I can show her this one and hope she understands my perspective.